-During the next four decades the Wests focused on grape growing for raisins, the table market, and for wine.
-El Pinal Winery also became known for its brandy, as well as a Claret style wine (the latter made from unnamed "Bordeaux" grapes).
+During the next four decades, the Wests focused on grape growing for raisins, the table market, and wine.
+El Pinal Winery also became known for its brandy, as well as a Claret-style wine (the latter made from unnamed "Bordeaux" grapes).
 In his book Zinfandel: A History of a Grape and Its Wines, Charles Lewis Sullivan writes that the Wests were cultivating Zinfandel at least by the 1860s; and that in 1883 an El Pinal Zinfandel was submitted to a viticultural convention in San Francisco.